rahul-swamy/Multi-Objective-Politically-Fair-DIstricting/README.md

 # Code companion for Multi-Objective Optimization for Politically Fair Districting: A Scalable Multilevel Approach

 This repository contains the code, data and results pertaining to the manuscript titled “_Multi-objective Optimization for Politically Fair Districting: A Scalable Multilevel Approach_” by Rahul Swamy, Douglas M. King, and Sheldon H. Jacobson.
 This work is accepted at _Operations Research_.
+Link to pre-print: http://www.optimization-online.org/DB_FILE/2019/03/7123.pdf

 The **Datasets** folder contains the instance of Wisconsin. the root folder contains the code, and the **Results** folder contains the 3 levels of coarsened graphs, the approximate-Pareto optimal solutions for the 3 bi-objective problems solved in the paper and the most fair maps from among them.